Nickerlands Solar Farm

 Construction access will be from the south and operational access from the eastern boundary.

 Once operational, there will be minimal traffic generated by the proposals.
-The proposed development is temporary (40 years).
+The development is temporary (40 years).
 The site will be restored to prior use once the proposed development has been decommissioned.

 Benefits